prcutler/stoneopen/wp-content/plugins/updraftplus/readme.txt

 == Upgrade Notice ==
-* 1.13.16: Various small tweaks and fixes - a recommended update for everyone
+* 1.14.2: Fix email delivery issue (recent regression), and various other small tweaks and fixes.
+Recommended update for all.